Structures resistant to Manipulation by all Wavefronts in two dimensions

 \subsection{Outlook and discussion}

 To summarize, we have inverse-designed structures that are resistant to pulling forces and optical trapping beams, even when the \textit{optimal} wavefront for the task at hand is used.
-We showed the viability of our concept via numerical simulations, reducing manipulation capabilities on inverse-designed structures by up to three orders of magnitude compared to conventional structures.
+We illustrated the viability of our concept with numerical simulations, reducing the capability to manipulate inverse-designed structures by up to four orders of magnitude relative to conventional structures.
 The properties of targets we found potentially enable the application of our inverse-design pipeline to the fabrication of structures suited both for optical \cite{lee_inverse_2025}, and acoustic \cite{stein_shaping_2022} micromanipulation.
 Although the results presented here are for a two-dimensional system, the extension to three-dimensional vector waves should be possible.

 Our approach offers an interesting perspective on optically driven micromachines \cite{zhang_fabrication_2022}, when only specific degrees of freedom need to be addressed.
 It potentially enables the operation of such micromachines even when they are embedded in a disordered, changing environment, i.e., when the illuminating wavefront is constantly evolving.
 Manipulation-resistant structures could also be used to reduce back-action noise in optical levers \cite{hao_back_2024}.